nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    Examples:

-   * `list` followed by delete 2 deletes the 2nd person in the address book.
+   * `ls` followed by delete 2 deletes the 2nd person in the address book.
    * `find` Betsy followed by `delete 1` deletes the 1st person in the results of the `find`command.

 2. Shows the user the task list of every single person in ContactSh.